webandras/php-md/README.md

 the Dockerfile).
 A container is destroyed after the build has been completed (the top writable layer is removed).
 However, the data can be made permanent using volumes (which are kept).

-Docker is using the kernel and obviously the shared resources of the host (server), and are meant for process isolation.
+Docker is using the kernel and obviously the shared resources of the host (server), and is meant for process isolation.
 Containers are more lightweight, and don't have the overheads Virtual Machines do.
 [More about it](https://www.simplilearn.com/tutorials/docker-tutorial/docker-vs-virtual-machine).